haakonleg/digitalocean-dynamic-dns-updater/README.md

 ## Usage

-- Ensure that your domain already has the records (if they don't exist, this script won't work)
+- Ensure that your domain/s already has the records (if they don't exist, this script won't work)
 - You must generate a DigitalOcean API key (can be found in the dashboard under Account -> API -> Token/Keys)

 ### Example

-`python dyndns.py --domain your-domain.com --apikey YOUR_API_KEY subdomain1 subdomain2 subdomain3 ...`
+`python dyndns.py --config dyndns.conf`

-You must specify your domain name and API key.
-The last argument is a list of subdomains (names of A records) that you want to update.
+You must specify a path to the config file.
+There is an example provided in `dyndns.conf.example`.

 ## Docker image